Senior Writer: Urmi Shah

 APM is often used in conjunction with application management or software asset management.
 The goal is to develop an efficient and effective application environment that supports business requirements while minimizing risk, cost, and other factors such as licensing fees.

-Why Is Application Portfolio Management Critical?
+Why is Application Portfolio Management Important?

 As organizations become more agile and move away from traditional waterfall project management, they need to know what applications and how they are used.
 Application portfolio management helps you do that.
 It allows you to track your software licenses, see who’s using what applications for what purpose, and ensure that your company isn’t paying for redundant or unnecessary permits.